Butterfly of the Sea

-They connected with Uncruise Adventures who agreed to help get the boat set to sea off one of their cruises going to Hawaii in November.
+They connected with Uncruise Adventures who agreed to help get the boat set to sea off one of their cruises going to Hawaii in November of 2022.

 The students named their boat BUTTERFLY OF THE SEA, because “our school mascot is the monarch butterfly.”

 They reported on their work as follows: “In this project we split into groups: the launch, the media, the sail, the deck, the cargo, the hull and keel, and the tech team.
 As the launch team, we studied the previous launches, winds, and currents.”

 This boat was launched with two GPS systems onboard.
 The location reports from both units will show on the map at the top of this page here (which updates hourly with new positions if available).

 Here below is where you can see the data reporting from the second GPS which is connected to a custom sensor package.
 In addition to reporting location with a secondary GPS tracker, this system is also collecting air temperature, water temperature, and orientation of the boat.

 Please note that the map below will only show the last 7 days of data and may include invalid points and data.
 If you are interested in looking at the data in a different format from the whole voyage, contact us.

 November 11, 2022 - Butterfly takes flight

 The crew of the Uncruise Adventures ship, Safari Explorer, took great care to test the electronics on the miniboat on November 10, and got the system working by November 11.
 So they set her to sea!
 Here’s their official report: